AysajanE/memoria-ai-flashcard-spaced-repetition-web-app/README.md

 - Flashcards: Store the actual cards with SRS metadata (interval, ease factor, due date)
 - Processing Jobs: Track AI processing operations

-The canonical schema is defined in `/nextjs-app/src/db/schema` and is accessible via:
+The canonical schema is defined in `/nextjs-app/db/schema` and is accessible via:
-- Import from `@/db/schema`
-- Direct import from `/nextjs-app/src/db/schema`
+- Direct import from `/nextjs-app/db/schema`

 ## Development